T20X/notes/asm.md

 For standalone asm files, many people just prefer NASM!

+## extended asm

 Extended asm statements have to be inside a C function, so to write inline assembly language at file scope (‘top-level’), outside of C functions, you must use basic asm.
 You can use this technique to emit assembler directives, define assembly language macros that can be invoked elsewhere in the file, or write entire functions in assembly language.
 Basic asm statements outside of functions may not use any qualifiers.

+With extended asm you can read and write C variables from assembler and perform jumps from assembler code to C labels.
+Extended asm syntax uses colons (:) to delimit the operand parameters after the assembler template:

+asm asm-qualifiers ( AssemblerTemplate
+                 : OutputOperands
+                 [ : InputOperands
+                 [ : Clobbers ] ])

+asm asm-qualifiers ( AssemblerTemplate
+                      : OutputOperands
+                      : InputOperands
+                      : Clobbers
+                      : GotoLabels)

+if it can make any side-effect it has to be declared volatile

+**AssemblerTemplate**
+This is a literal string that is the template for the assembler code.
+It is a combination of fixed text and tokens that refer to the input, output, and goto parameters.
+See Assembler Template.

+**OutputOperands**
+A comma-separated list of the C variables modified by the instructions in the AssemblerTemplate.
+An empty list is permitted.
+See Output Operands.

+**InputOperands**
+A comma-separated list of C expressions read by the instructions in the AssemblerTemplate.
+An empty list is permitted.
+See Input Operands.

+**Clobbers**
+A comma-separated list of registers or other values changed by the AssemblerTemplate, beyond those listed as outputs.
+An empty list is permitted.
+See Clobbers and Scratch Registers.

+**GotoLabels**
+When you are using the goto form of asm, this section contains the list of all C labels to which the code in the AssemblerTemplate may jump.
+See Goto Labels. asm statements may not perform jumps into other asm statements, only to the listed GotoLabels.
+GCC’s optimizers do not know about other jumps; therefore they cannot take account of them when deciding how to optimize.
+The total number of input + output + goto operands is limited to 30.

+## basic asm

+volatile by default

 Functions declared with the naked attribute also require basic asm (see Declaring Attributes of Functions).

 Safely accessing C data and calling functions from basic asm is more complex than it may appear.
 To access C data, it is better to use extended asm.
 Do not expect a sequence of asm statements to remain perfectly consecutive after compilation.
 If certain instructions need to remain consecutive in the output, put them in a single multi-instruction asm statement.
 Note that GCC’s optimizers can move asm statements relative to other code, including across jumps. asm statements may not perform jumps into other asm statements.
 GCC does not know about these jumps, and therefore cannot take account of them when deciding how to optimize.
 Jumps from asm to C labels are only supported in extended asm.

+For basic asm with non-empty assembler string GCC assumes the assembler block does not change any general purpose registers, but it may read or write any globally accessible variable

 ## links